Are Facebook groups a viable option for membership communities?

 There are pros and cons to all options.

-It’s not exactly news that we’re not huge fans of using a private Facebook group for your membership community…
+It’s not exactly news that I'm not a huge fan of using a private Facebook group for your membership community…

-But, we aren’t here to tell you that this option definitely isn’t right for your membership.
+But, I'm not here to tell you that this option definitely isn’t right for your membership.

 There’s a lot to be said from both sides of the argument…